 PKP and music notation provide dual views of music based on intervals vs. notes.
-Duality is a well known way of dealing with complexity in math and physic, so its helpfulness for dealing with the complexity of music notation should not come as a surprise.
-Another well known way of dealing with complexity is finding simple symmetries in a dual domain that defeat complexity in the original domain.
-The most surprising aspect of PKP is the central role played by symmetries based on tritones in the interval domain defeating complexity in the note domain.
-Tritones are building blocks half a keyboard octave in size (6 half tones).
+Duality is a well known way of dealing with complexity in math and physics, so its helpfulness for dealing with the complexity of music notation should not come as a surprise.
+The reason it's helpful is it introduces simple symmetries in the dual domain that do an end run around complexity in the original domain.
+The most surprising aspect of PKP is the central role played by symmetries based on tritones in the interval domain of music.
+Tritones are building blocks of size half a keyboard octave (6 half tones).
 No one savvy in music notation would suspect them to be fundamental because anything involving more than one tritone is complex in music notation.
 The other building blocks are fifth and fourths a half tone larger or smaller than tritones.
 Fifths and fourths are the same kind of building block (consonant, invert into each other) warranting a new term for the kind, namely fifo (standing for fifth or fourth).
 The small difference in size between tritones and fifos (a half tone) and the large difference in sound (dissonance vs. consonance) makes these building blocks fundamental to both the structure and the sound of music.
-Simply put, tritones are simple, fifos are understood as morphed tritones (the reason for the new term), and shapes formed by combining or splitting tritones and fifos are the fundamental shapes of music, namely scales and chords.
-There are nuances but this is the substance.